Are job sites dying?Janette Toral

 By integrating a social component in its platform, Monster is increasing its trust rating.
 Transactions are often decided by the trust factor.
 We usually have business with one whom we already know.
 Building a strong social connection among its client companies, recruiters and job seekers will help Monster establish a stronger presence in the Philippines.

-By tweaking their business model to include more jobseekers from the provinces, the company will be participating in nation-building by helping strengthen family ties and improving the lives of people in the countryside.
+By tweaking its business model to include more jobseekers from the provinces, the company will be participating in nation-building by helping strengthen family ties and improving the lives of people in the countryside.